matyash12/gpt4-telegram/README.md

-# gpt4-telegram
-This is a new project created on 2-3-2024
- This is what the code should do

-gpt4 bot on telegram
+# GPT-4 on telegram

+What it is?
+Simple telegram bot which is using ChatGPT-4

+How to setup?
+node run.js